 It takes at least three years for spirit to become whisky

-We've currently got eight or nine thousand casks in our maturation warehouse, just biding their time, waiting until the moment's right.
+We've currently got over 15,000 casks in our maturation warehouse, just biding their time, waiting until the moment's right.
 We've got a whole range of casks - madeira, port, sherry, bourbon, peated - and we work with all of those to create our different expressions.
 Once we feel the whisky's reached its full potential we start sampling.
 You have to be very careful to blend whiskies together so all the different casks you're using work together and complement each other.

 Our signature style is our madeira finish